ktaka-ccmp/kvm-setup-jessie/README.md

 # kvm-setup-jessie

 ## What is this?
-This is a setup tool for Debian jessie kvm guest VMs on a Debian jessie host.
+This is a setup tool for Debian jessie kvm guest virtual machines(VMs) on a Debian jessie host.
-While there are libvirt compatible tools for debian, I prefere to run kvm a guest VM using qemu comandline for simplicity.
+While there are libvirt compatible tools for debian, I prefere to run kvm a guest VM using simple qemu comandline.
 I compile guest kernel, qemu, prepare initrd, debootstrap root file system, and run the qemu program.
 That's it.
-All you need to run a kvm VM is just to run the single qemu program with appropriate command line options.
+All you need to run a kvm VM guest is just to run the single qemu program with appropriate command line options.
 It's that simple.

 So here is the setup tool for that purpose.